tlienart/Xranklin.jl/docs/workflow/getting_started.md

 and so instead of separating the head, content and foot, it's a single file where you just indicate where the content goes.

-If you do have a skeleton file in your `_layout` folder and also have a head and foot files, only the skeleton will be considered.
+If you do have a skeleton file in your `_layout` folder, and also have a head and foot files, only the skeleton will be considered.

 ## Next steps

-Now that you have a working website that you can render locally and experiment with, you should try to further modify the `.md` file(s) in the folder and the `.html` files in the `_layout` folder and try to get an intuition for how things work.
+Now that you have a working website that you can render locally and experiment with, you should try to further modify the `.md` file(s) in the folder, and the `.html` files in the `_layout` folder, and try to get an intuition for how things work.

-The rest of the docs is there to help you when things don't work like you would expect them to 😅.
+The rest of the docs is there to help you when things don't work like you might expect them to.
-Remember also to:
+You may also want to:

 * join the `#franklin` channel of the [Julia Slack](https://join.slack.com/t/julialang/shared_invite/zt-w0pifg7p-18IUSkZy_WpofNumiTTROQ) to get help with small questions quickly,
 * ask questions on the [Julia Discourse](https://discourse.julialang.org/) adding the tag `franklin`, and
-* open issues on [the repository][franklin-repo] if you encounter a bug.
+* open issues in [the repository][franklin-repo] if you encounter a bug.